Postdoctoral Fellowship Positions (up to 10 positions)

 Postdoctoral Fellowship Project

 All fellows will have the opportunity to generate a postdoctoral fellowship project that is clinical or research oriented.
 Projects have included formal research questions, quality improvement initiatives, needs assessments, generation of individual or group manualized treatments, and development of psychoeducational materials.
-In addition to the core pediatric psychology faculty listed below, many of whom have ongoing programs of clinical research.
-Upon completion of the postdoctoral fellowship project, fellows will have an opportunity to present their results as presentations, posters, and/or papers within local, regional, and national forums, or to use the results to build upon in future programs or research development.
+In addition, many of the core pediatric psychology faculty listed below have ongoing programs of clinical research.
+Upon completion of the postdoctoral fellowship project, fellows will have an opportunity to present their results to their colleagues and possibly as presentations, posters, and/or papers within the hospital and/or at local, regional, and national forums.
+Further, many fellows use the results of their projects to build upon in future programs or research development.

 Supervision Experiences